theima/ein/README.md

 ##### updateContent

 The content will be rendered any time the properties on the component changes.
-If a [map](#map) is used to supply extra properties to the view, it might be desireable to update at another time.
+If a [map](#map) is used to supply extra properties to the view, it might be desirable to update at another time.
 This function renders the content of the component.

 ##### Return Value